Washington Center › Internships and Recruitment

 Students with a background in economics, international affairs, political science, communications, or a related discipline are welcome to apply.
 Students must be a national of an OECD member country.
 French language skills are a plus, but not a requirement.

-Interns are needed to work 2 or more full days a week, although flexible scheduling is sometimes possible.
+Although preference will be given to candidates who are available on a more full-time basis, flexible scheduling is sometimes possible.
 The OECD observes Federal Holidays.
 Compensation is not included, however, the OECD Washington Center will work with universities in order to provide credit for student internships when possible.
 We can assist students in locating suitable housing, although no remuneration is provided.

 Applications must be complete in order to be considered.
 Please submit a brief writing sample (1-2 pages), a cover letter that details your interest in the OECD, and a resume (including GPA and your citizenship) via email to email@example.com.